Scalable Multi-Agent Reinforcement Learning through Intelligent Information Aggregation: Experiments

 \subsection{Scalability of InforMARL}

-To evaluate the scalability of InforMARL with minimum information, we perform experiments by testing the models in scenarios with a different number of agents from those that they were trained on.
+To evaluate the scalability of InforMARL with minimum information, we perform experiments in the \emph{Target} environment by testing the models in scenarios with a different number of agents from those they were trained on.

 Table \ref{table:transfer} shows the results of testing InforMARL trained on $n$ agents and tested on $m$ agents.
 Each scenario is tested over 100 episodes.
 The number of obstacles in the environment is randomly chosen from $(0,10)$ at the beginning of the episode.
-Based on the findings presented in Table \ref{table:comparison}) , we did not test the scalability of other methods since they did not perform well in the local information mode, or could not handle varying numbers of entities in the environment.
+Based on the findings presented in Table \ref{table:comparison}, we did not test the scalability of other methods since they did not perform well in the local information mode, or could not handle varying numbers of entities in the environment.

-We see from Table \ref{table:transfer} that InforMARL is able to achieve a success rate of 100\% for almost all the scenarios.
+We see from Table \ref{table:transfer} that InforMARL is able to achieve a success rate of 100\% for almost all the scenarios when the number of agents in the environment as varied.
 Furthermore, with InforMARL, the agents are able to get to their goals within $T \sim 0.39$ of the episode length in all scenarios.
 The number of collisions per agent increases, which is to be expected as the environment becomes denser.
-We believe that this can be remedied by using a stricter penalty (negative reward) for collisions instead of the $-5$ penalty used in our experiments.
-Alternatively, a more sophisticated approach with control barrier functions for satisfying safety constraints could be used to provide a formal safety guarantee in the MARL setting \cite{MARL_control_barrier}.
+We believe that this can be remedied by using a stricter penalty for collisions.
+Alternatively, control barrier functions for satisfying safety constraints could be used to provide a formal safety guarantee in the MARL setting \cite{MARL_control_barrier}.